-Report back: Burnaby Metrotown community’s mass mobilization against demovictions on November 12, 2016: By Alliance Against Displacement
+Report back: Burnaby Metrotown community’s mass mobilization against demovictions on November 12, 2016

 On November 12, 2016, Metrotown residents rallied and marched with the Stop Demovictions Burnaby campaign against the proposed redevelopment and rezoning plans of the Metrotown neighbourhood.
 Despite a blustery and cold day, over 100 Metrotown residents marched through the streets of their community, demanding Burnaby City Council and Mayor Corrigan stop the rezoning of existing 3-storey walk-up apartment buildings into expensive condo towers, a rezoning decision that will cause the displacement of 6,000 residents of the area.